visgl/deck.gl/docs/api-reference/view.md

 * `focalDistance`=`1` (`Number`) - (orthographic projections only) The distance at which the field-of-view frustum is sampled to extract the extents of the view box.
 Note: lso used for pixel scale identity distance above.
 * `orthographicFocalDistance` (`Number`) - (orthographic projections only) Can be used to specify different values for pixel scale focal distance and orthographic focal distance.

+* `controller` (`Function` | `Boolean` | `Object`) - options for viewport interactivity.
+    - If falsy, this view is not interactive.
+    - If set to `true`, the default controller options are used.
+    - If set to a class construcor, it is used to construct the controller.
+    - If set to an object, it is merged with the default controller options.
+Use `controller.type` to specify a custom constructor.

 ## Methods